jmochogi/Finite_Math/README.md

 # Finite_Math

-This is the fimite math book that i am trying to create using quarto.
+This is the finite math book that i am trying to create using quarto.